Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 In those 6 weeks of traveling, which we’ve done twice, we didn’t miss our stuff a lot.
 Yuri missed the Wii U and a new stack of Donald Ducks.
 I missed my kitchen for some elaborated cooking.
 The less stuff, the less distraction from what you really want to do.
 It fits with minimalistic living.
 Which we don’t do and not going to do, but I’m infusing it in our lives and it works.
 Less stuff, does work better.

-Homeschooling isn’t something you can do easily in The Netherlands, unfortunately.
+Homeschooling isn’t something you can do easily in the Netherlands, unfortunately.
 When we started thinking about long term traveling, Yuri was in school already.
 School is mandatory from the age of 5.
 Since I don’t see homeschooling Yuri as a big load, Yuri is an easy learner and Paul and I can take turns in helping Yuri.

 I did some research online to how easy it is and what steps you have to take to travel for say 3 months or an RTW trip.
 Permission for longer than 3 weeks has to come from the school inspector.
 It differs of people getting permission for this.
 It’s not even shure you can go if you have a well laid out plan and it’s in accordance with the school.
 There are parents who have still left for an RTW and upon return have been fined 1000s of euro’s.
 They all found it worth it.